 A Medical Withdrawal is initiated by a student when the student's medical condition interferes with his or her ability to do coursework, manage day-to-day functions, or live safely in the university environment.
 The purpose of a Medical Withdrawal is to support the student in taking time away from school to receive treatment, to focus their time and resources on improving their health, and eventually return to the university with a significantly improved chance of academic and personal success.

 Please carefully review the Policy and Procedure prior to completing and submitting the required documents.
+You must submit a completed Request for Medical Withdrawal form (2 pages) as well as a personal statement describing how your diagnosed condition interfered with your academic performance.
 This procedure applies to all students registered for classes at the university including those enrolled in undergraduate, graduate, online and professional studies courses.

 - Medical Withdrawal Policy (pdf)